 Bywell Bridge, over the Tyne

-- Overview Map Street View Stone bridge over the River Tyne, built 1836-1838, designed by George Basevi.
-The bridge carries the B6309 road over the Tyne, with Bywell on the north ...
+- Overview Map Street View Bywell bridge over the River Tyne was built 1836-1838, designed by George Basevi.
+The stone bridge carries the B6309 road over the Tyne, with Bywell on the north ...

 - Overview About the Bridge Map Street View The Queen Alexandra Bridge over the River Wear links the Southwick and Deptford areas of Sunderland.
 The bridge was built 1907-1909, originally as a double-decker ...

 Shotley Bridge (bridge)

 - Overview Map Street View The stone bridge over the River Derwent at Shotley Bridge was built in the late 18th century, later widened in c1820.
 The bridge is Grade II ...